-CONTRACT GOAL TO BE ACHIEVED BY THE CONTRACTOR.
-This contract includes a specific DBE utilization goal established by the Department.
-The goal has been included because the Department has determined the work of this contract has subcontracting opportunities that may be suitable for performance by DBE companies.
-The determination is based on an assessment of the type of work, the location of the work, and the availability of DBE companies to do a part of the work.
-The assessment indicates, in the absence of unlawful discrimination and in an arena of fair and open competition, DBE companies can be expected to perform _______% of the work.
+3. CONTRACT GOAL TO BE ACHIEVED BY THE CONTRACTOR.
+The Department has determined the work of this contract has subcontracting opportunities that may be suitable for performance by DBE companies and that, in the absence of unlawful discrimination and in an arena of fair and open competition, DBE companies can be expected to perform _______% of the work.
 This percentage is set as the DBE participation goal for this contract.
-Consequently, in addition to the other award criteria established for this contract, the Department will only award this contract to a bidder who makes a good faith effort to meet this goal of DBE participation in the performance of the workSBE Memorandum No. 24-2.
-A bidder makes a good faith effort for award consideration if either of the following is done in accordance with the procedures set for in this Special Provision:
+Consequently, in addition to the other award criteria established for this contract, the Department will only award this contract to a bidder who makes a good faith effort to meet this goal of DBE participation in the performance of the work in accordance with the requirements of 49 CFR 26.53 and SBE Memorandum No. 24-02.

+4. IDENTIFICATION OF CERTIFIED DBE.
+Information about certified DBE Contractors can be found in the Illinois UCP Directory.
+Bidders can obtain additional information and assistance with identifying DBE-certified companies at the Department’s website or by contacting the Department’s Bureau of Small Business Enterprises at (217) 785-4611.

+5. BIDDING PROCEDURES.
+Compliance with this Special Provision and SBE Policy Memorandum 24-02 is a material bidding requirement.
+The following shall be included with the bid.
-(a) The bidder documents enough DBE participation has been obtained to meet the goal or,

-(b) The bidder documents a good faith effort has been made to meet the goal, even though the effort did not succeed in obtaining enough DBE participation to meet the goal.
+(a) DBE Utilization Plan (form SBE 2026) documenting enough DBE participation has been obtained to meet the goal, or a good faith effort has been made to meet the goal even though the efforts did not succeed in obtaining enough DBE participation to meet the goal.

-DBE LOCATOR REFERENCES.
-CBidders shall consult the IL UCP DBE Directory as a reference source for DBE-certified companies.
-In addition, the Department maintains a letting and item specific DBE locator information system whereby DBE companies can register their interest in providing quotes on particular bid items advertised for letting.
-Information concerning DBE companies willing to quote work for particular contracts may be obtained by contacting the Department’s Bureau of Small Business Enterprises at telephone number (217) 785-4611, or by visiting the Department’s website at:

-http://www.idot.illinois.gov/doing-business/certifications/disadvantaged-business-enterprise-certification/il-ucp-directory/index.

-BIDDING PROCEDURES.
-Compliance with this Special Provision is a material bidding requirement and failure of the bidder to comply will render the bid non-responsive.

-The bidder shall submit a DBE Utilization Plan (form SBE 2026), and a DBE Participation Statement (form SBE 2025) for each DBE company proposed for the performance of work to achieve the contract goal, with the bid.
-If the Utilization Plan indicates the contract goal will not be met, documentation of good faith efforts shall also be submitted.
-The documentation of good faith efforts must include copies of each DBE and non-DBE subcontractor quote submitted to the bidder when a non-DBE subcontractor is selected over a DBE for work on the contract.
-The required forms and documentation must be submitted as a single .pdf file using the “Integrated Contractor Exchange (iCX)” application within the Department’s “EBids System”.
+(b) Applicable DBE Participation Statement (form SBE 2023, 2024, and/or 2025) for each DBE firm the bidder has committed to perform the work to achieve the contract goal.

+The required forms and documentation shall be submitted as a single .pdf file using the “Integrated Contractor Exchange (iCX)” application within the Department’s “EBids System”.

-The Department will not accept a Utilization Plan if it does not meet the bidding procedures set forth herein and the bid will be declared not responsive.
-In the event the bid is declared not responsive, the Department may elect to cause the forfeiture of the penal sum of the bidder’s proposal guaranty and may deny authorization to bid the project if re-advertised for bids.
+The Department will not accept a bid if it does not meet the bidding procedures set forth herein and the bid will be declared non-responsive.
+A bidder declared non-responsive for failure to meet the bidding procedures will not give rise to an administrative reconsideration.
+In the event the bid is declared non-responsive, the Department may elect to cause the forfeiture of the penal sum of the bidder’s proposal guaranty and may deny authorization to bid the project if re-advertised for bids.